PAR - YYZ

 What is the cheapest Paris to Toronto Pearson Intl Airport flight route?

-Our data shows that the cheapest route for a return flight from Paris to Toronto Pearson Intl Airport cost C$ 596 and was between Paris Charles de Gaulle Airport (CDG) and Toronto Pearson Intl Airport (YYZ).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is C$ 596.
+The cheapest return flight from Paris to Toronto Pearson Intl Airport costs C$ 658 on the route between Paris Charles de Gaulle Airport (CDG) and Toronto Pearson Intl Airport (YYZ).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Paris to Toronto?